shionhonda/hippocampus-garden/content/blog/stylegans/index.md

 Among several types of semantic edits, reposing is the most difficult task as it often requires drastic and global changes.
 Thus, some works explicitly estimate 3D information and use it to perform visually natural reposing.

 ### StyleRig
 **StyleRig** can control human face images generated by StyleGAN like a face rig, by translating the semantic editing on 3D meshes by **RigNet** [16] to the latent code of StyleGAN [15].
-Here, StyleGAN is supposed to be pre-trained and RigNet can be trained in an self-supervised manner.
+Here, StyleGAN is supposed to be pre-trained and RigNet can be trained in a self-supervised manner.

 ![](2021-11-10-21-25-49.png)

 <div style="text-align: center;"><small>Image taken from [16].</small></div>

 ### Pose with Style
-**Pose with Style** exploits StyleGAN2 to perfome human reposing [17].
+**Pose with Style** exploits StyleGAN2 to perform human reposing [17].
 The target pose information is used as input, and the original image and coordinate information are injected as style.
-The invisible parts of the surface are inpainted for symmetry.
-It can also be applied to the virtual try-on task.
+This algorithm is also applicable to the virtual try-on task.

 ![](2021-11-10-10-20-19.png)